johnkeller101/wattsperkilo/_posts/2023-11-15-xpedo-thrust-sl-review.md

 I decided to send them in for repair, again.
 I pleaded with the support person to cover shipping, and they did relucantly.
 So off they went again.
 This time, they replaced both pedal bodies, and it seems I got a revisioned body.
 The metal washer was now longer, and actually prevented any side to side play, which seemed to be an oversight in the first version I had.

 Anyways, the new pedal bodies worked great.
 There was still issues with one of the bearings, so I replaced them to pre proactive.
-I had bought [a kit of 10 bearings](https://www.amazon.com/gp/product/B00NKS7BP6), so figured I might as well use them.
+I had bought [a kit of 10 bearings](https://amzn.to/3MJSA22), so figured I might as well use them.
 Anyways, another thousand miles and they started creaking.
 This time when I was in Spain and without replacement bearings.
 On the spot, I ordered some new pedals, which will be talked about in a future post.

 ## Bad Tollerances

 My analysis is that between the pedal body and spindle, there are bad tollerances all around which are wrecking the bearings.
 I've given up.
 I have extra bearings to replace, but I would have to replace them proactivly every 1000 miles (or less).
-For a [$255 pedal](https://xpedo.com/product/pedals/road/thrust-sl/), this is pretty unacceptable.
+For a [$255 MSRP pedal](https://xpedo.com/product/pedals/road/thrust-sl/), this is pretty unacceptable.

 ## Verdict